On a general many-dimensional excited random walk: Displacement estimates and tails of the regeneration times

-Here we will prove Proposition~\ref{tail-reg}, following closely~\cite{BR07}.
-We will need the following result: \begin{prop} Consider a generalized excited random walk with respect to a filtration $(\F_k,k\ge 0)$ and in the direction $\ell$.
-Let $(\tau_k,k\ge 1)$ be the corresponding regeneration times.
-Then \begin{itemize} \item[(i)] there exists a positive constant $\psi$ depending only on $d,K,h,r,\lambda$, such that
+Here we will prove Proposition~\ref{tail-reg}, closely following \cite {BR07}.
+We will need the following result:\vadjust{\goodbreak} \begin{prop} Consider a generalized excited random walk with respect to a filtration $(\F_k,k\ge0)$ and in the direction $\ell$.
+Let $(\tau_k,k\ge1)$ be the corresponding regeneration times.
+Then: \begin{longlist}[(iii)] \item[(i)] there exists a positive constant $\psi$ depending only on $d,K,h,r,\lambda$, such that

 \item[(ii)] there exist positive constants $\gamma_3,\gamma_4$ depending only on $d,K,h,r,\lambda$, such that

 \item[(iii)] there exist positive constants $\gamma_5,\gamma_6$ depending only on $d,K,h,r,\lambda$, such that